ProgerXP/Notepad2e/README.md

   4. If remainder consists of `0-9 A-F a-f` then use it as a hexadecimal offset and return.
   5. In other cases do nothing and don't close the dialog.
 * Input priority: use Offset if non-empty, else use Column+Line if Column non-empty, else use only Line.
-* Go To is disabled for an empty buffer.
-Also made non-modal and not combining with Find or Replace. #260
+* Made Go To disabled for an empty buffer.
+Also made it non-modal and non-combining with Find or Replace. #260
 * Added links to/from Find/Replace (preserving Line <=> Search String) and in-dialog hotkeys (**Ctrl+F/H/G**). #259

 ### File > Launch